katevision/KateS/_portfolio/portfolio-2.md

 GROUP BY year, Category
 ORDER BY Category, year ASC
 ```
-We look at revenue trends over the year.
-We can also focus on specific periods and compare the same periods across different years.
+We look at revenue trends by year.
+We can also focus on specific periods and compare the same periods across years.

 <img src='/images/revenue category year.png'>